JohnnyFee/johnnyfee.github.io/source/_posts/2014-03-18-nodejs-express.md

         uploadDir: './uploads'
     }));

-With the bodyParsermiddleware enabled, we are ready to parse the data submitted by POST forms.
+With the bodyParser middleware enabled, we are ready to parse the data submitted by POST forms.

 __Reading form data__

-The `bodyParser` middleware will add two new properties: bodyand fileson the request object and populate them with the key-value pairs of the parameters submitted via the POST request.
+The `bodyParser` middleware will add two new properties: body and files on the request object and populate them with the key-value pairs of the parameters submitted via the POST request.

 Text data from the form is populated in the `req.body` object and files from the form are populated in the req.filesobject.